esriedel/esriedel/README.md

 I am currently an academic administrator returning to my professional roots in research and evaluation.
 I'd welcome any feedback on my github projects posted below and opportunities to collaborate on future projects.

 Research Career Highlights
-* Developed institutional research and assesesment systems for large, online institution.
+* Developed institutional research and assesesment systems for a large, online institution.
-* Past president for Association for the Assessment of Learning in Higher Education (AALHE).
+* Past President for Association for the Assessment of Learning in Higher Education (AALHE).
 * Taught courses in statistics, quantitative analysis, secondary data, and political psychology.
 * Published peer-reviewed articles and book chapters on online engagement, learning, political behavior, and assessment [https://www.researchgate.net/profile/Eric-Riedel-4]